Tell me a little bit about yourself.

 I have benefited from being a mentor and having been mentored when in employed roles, and for the last three years I have struggled to find someone who felt like a good fit and who would be willing to step up and offer me this kind of support to be honest.
 Only recently have I connected with someone in this capacity, though I have benefited from being actively involved with a number of other business support networks and coaching.

 Do you feel as a female agency founder, they offer the level of support you need?
 Do you need additional support that isn’t currently available?

 I would certainly be interested in joining a group where the focus was more tailored to the specifics of being a female agency founder.

 Mary Portas is someone who I really admire – for the way she has built such a strong personal brand, the influence she has had on British retail, and the family-friendly working culture she is fostering through her agency.
 I’m looking forward to reading her forthcoming book about this.

 I’ve not met them, but I love what Nikki Cochrane and Kathryn Tyler are doing with Digital Mums (as part of my mission is to create flexible part-time work for mums too).

 Locally to me in Kent, I think Amy McManus at AM Marketing, Lucy Hall at Avviso Media and Tabitha Beasley at The Marketing Assistant are also doing some great work.
-Suzanne Howe at Suzanne Howe Communications (one of my early clients) and Liz Willmott at Pentscape (my web designers) are top people too!
+Suzanne Howe at Suzanne Howe Communications (one of my early clients) and Liz Willmott at Pentascape (my web designers) are top people too!